Khoshut Khanate: Güshi (1642-1655)

-He summoned the Oirats to completely conquer Tibet, initiating a mass migration of 100,000 Oirat households to Kokonor, creating the Khoshut Khanate.
+He summoned the Oirats to conquer Tibet completely, initiating a mass migration of 100,000 Oirat households to Kokonor.
+This created the Khoshut Khanate.
 In the winter of 1640-1641, Güshi crushed the king of Beri, Donyo Dorje, and then the ruler of Tsangpa, Karma Tenkyong, in 1642.
-With the taking of Shigatse in 1642, Güshi had brought all of Tibet under the tradition of the Gelug school of Tibetan Buddhism and he was celebrated as the reincarnation of Padmasambhava, an 8th-century Indian Buddhist who built the first Buddhist monastery in Tibet.
-Among those involved in the campaign was Kharkhul's son, Erdeni Batur, who was granted the title of Khong Tayiji, married the khan's daughter Amin Dara, and sent back to establish the Dzungar Khanate on the upper Emil River south of the Tarbagatai Mountains.
+With the taking of Shigatse in 1642, Güshi had brought all of Tibet under the control of the Gelug school of Tibetan Buddhism and he was celebrated as the reincarnation of Padmasambhava, an 8th-century Indian Buddhist who built the first Buddhist monastery in Tibet.
+Among those involved in the campaign was Kharkhul's son, Erdeni Batur, who was granted the title of Khong Tayiji.
+He married the khan's daughter Amin Dara, and was sent back to establish the Dzungar Khanate on the upper Emil River south of the Tarbagatai Mountains.
 On 13 April 1642, the 5th Dalai Lama proclaimed Güshi the khan of Tibet.
 In Beijing, he was called the "khan of the Tibetans."

 To ensure his authority over Tibet, Güshi instituted a government where the Dalai Lama was restricted to religious matters while a minister regent, Sonam Rapten, was directly appointed by Güshi to handle civil affairs.
 Güshi promoted the Gelug tradition as the guiding religion of his empire to cement his own authority.
 He allied with the Gelug hierarchs to create a system of legitimization based on the titles granted by the Dalai Lama.
-In 1653, Güshi's title as king of Ü-Tsang and Kham was formally justified as having been granted through merit and mandate of heaven.
+In 1653, Güshi's title as king of Ü-Tsang and Kham was formally justified as having been granted through merit and the mandate of heaven.
 This ensured that his title would be passed on to his successors as protectors and defenders of the Buddhist faith.

 Upon his death in 1655, Güshi's son Tenzin Dorje, Dayan Khan, succeeded him as khan of Tibet.
 His sixth son Dalai Baatar was given control of Kokonor while Ochirtu was left in temporal power as Khan of the Oirats.

 Ochirtu

-Ochirtu Khan, a nephew of Güshi Khan, aided Sengge, the son and successor of Batur in 1653 against his half brothers, resulting in Sengge's victory in 1661.
-Sengge was assassinated in 1670 by his half brothers Chechen Tayiji and Zotov.
+Ochirtu Khan, a nephew of Güshi Khan, aided Sengge, the son and successor of Erdeni Batur in 1653 against his half brothers, resulting in Sengge's victory in 1661.
+Sengge was assassinated in 1670 by his half brothers Chechen Tayiji and Zotov Batur.
 Ochirtu aided Sengge's younger brother, Galdan Boshugtu Khan, in defeating Chechen and Zotov.
 Galdan married Ochirtu's granddaughter, Anu-Dara, but came into conflict with Ochirtu who feared his popularity.
 Ochirtu supported Galdan's rival uncle Choqur Ubashi.
 Ochirtu was defeated in 1677.